 Boom Canberra youngster Anthony Milford confirms he will remain with the Raiders in 2014 despite a get-out clause in his contract that would have allowed him to return to Brisbane to be with his sick father.

 Sydney Roosters fullback Michael Gordon finalises a two-year deal to play with the Gold Coast from 2018.
-Meanwhile, veteran Cronulla forward Sam Tagataese signs a one-year deal with the Broncos.

 This article contains information from the official records of NRL historian David Middleton.